somenath203/next-finance-tracker/README.md

 4. **Profile Management:** View comprehensive user details in the profile section.
 5. **Custom Categories:** Add new categories for income and expenses from profile section.
 6. **Filtering:** Apply filters to view specific incomes or expenses.
-7. **Dashboard Summary:** View a summarized dashboard with a pie chart for better visualization.
+7. **Dashboard Summary:** View a summarized dashboard with pie charts for better visualization.

 ## Demo Video of the Project